Explore this course:

 -

-Have you ever wondered why there are so many haunted 'Indian' burial grounds in Stephen King's stories or why none of Poe's heroines ever survive?
 Have you been struck by how often American socio-political discourse sound like Gothic fictions?
 The Gothic is a pervasive mode in America, one which expresses and negotiates a variety of social anxieties such as racial identity, patriarchy and the rise of feminism, and class antagonism.
-This course will examine a variety of Gothic texts from the 1800s onward to consider how they express and negotiate various socio-political anxieties and shifts.
+This course will examine a variety of Gothic texts from the 1800s onward to explore how they express and negotiate various socio-political anxieties and shifts.
 We will also contextualize the narratives by reviewing the relevant socio-political ideologies and debates contemporary to the texts.
 In doing so, the course will clarify the numerous chasms between the American ideal and the brutal American reality.

 -